whitemike889/Machapi/README.md

 I make no claims of ownership of their content or services.
 Machapi is purely an interaction engine for session-driven websites, and not even specific websites.

+# How to Request Changes

+If you are the owner of a site a module connects to and wish to request changes, use the issue tracker.

+This also applies to users desiring additional features, feature changes, etc.